 What Counts as a Locked Door?

-The game's path-finding logic will not attempt to route an NPC through a closed and locked door.
-That seems fine.
-But, the game considers any door with something wired to its input node as a locked door, even if that something is a proximity sensor.
-As a result, the game would not attempt to route any NPC through my proximity-sensitive ship doors as long as they were closed.
-However, if I moved my character through a door, or if an NPC wandered close to a door, the door would open, and suddenly the game would route NPCs through it.
-However, once the door closed, the game would immediately cease routing NPCs through it, trapping them on whichever side of the door they ended up on.
+The game's path-finding logic will not attempt to route an NPC through a closed locked door.
+That seems fine, but the game considers any door with something wired to its input node to be a locked door, even if that something is a proximity sensor.
+As a result, the game will not attempt to route NPCs through a proximity-sensitive door as long as it is closed.
+If the player or an NPC moves near enough to such a door, the door will open, and the game will begin routing NPCs through it.
+However, once the door closes, the game will immediately cease routing NPCs through it, trapping them on whichever side of the door they end up on.

-While somewhat amusing, this ultimately interfered with my vision of how shipboard NPCs should move around, so I modified all of the racial ship doors to open automatically, and removed door proximity sensor wiring from my ships.
-You should be mindful of this issue for all non-automatically opening doors.
+I modified all of the racial ship doors to open automatically, and removed the proximity sensor wiring from my ship.
+You should be mindful of this issue for all doors with wired input nodes.

 NPC Personality Effects